FarCodeHub/TaxiOnline-WebManagment/README.md

-# TaxiOnline-WebManagment
+# TaxiOnline-WebManagment (PROTOTYPE)

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.1.
+**This project accoeding to request of employer is not a real project , its just a prototype**

 # TaxiOnline-WebManagment
 TaxiOnline(Backend) is a online service based on the MSC (Mobarakeh steel company) order to meet the company's transportation needs.